Skip to content

 • BallSwitches: Array of switch names that detect balls in the device (Default: Empty Array)

-• ActionCallback: String name of the callback function that executes when the ball device state changes (Default: Empty)
+• EjectCallback: String name of the callback function that executes when the ball device ejects a ball (Default: Null)

 Ejection Control